 Acid is produced naturally in your stomach to help you digest food.
 Excessive amounts of acid can irritate the lining of your stomach, causing inflammation, ulcers and other conditions.
 Ranitidine works by reducing the amount of acid produced by your stomach.
 This helps to relieve symptoms and assist the healing process where damage has already occurred.

 Ranitidine is available on prescription.
-You can also buy short courses of ranitidine at retail outlets for symptoms such as heartburn, indigestion and hyperacidity, in adults and children over 16 years of age.
+You can also buy short courses of ranitidine at retail outlets for symptoms such as heartburn, indigestion and hyperacidity, in adults and in children over 16 years of age.

 Before taking ranitidine